OpenViva/OpenViva-Unity/README.md

 Open source continuation of Viva.

-#Important Notice
+# Important Notice
-We are looking for more developers so if you can help, please contact us on out discord
+We are looking for more developers so if you can help, please contact us on out discord.

 ## Copyrights